What Kind of Doctor Treats Sciatica Pain?

 Minimally Invasive Sciatica Treatments

 If conservative treatments do not provide sufficient relief, your sciatica doctor may recommend other minimally invasive treatment options.
 Epidural steroid injections are a common option, like corticosteroid injections, that help reduce inflammation around the nerve root and alleviate your pain.
 Nerve blocks are another option, where injections temporarily block pain signals from reaching the brain, providing temporary relief.
+In some cases, additional minimally invasive procedures may be recommended to disrupt nerve function and reduce pain for longer periods.
+These treatments are designed to target the source of your discomfort with minimal downtime, allowing you to return to your daily activities more quickly.

 Surgical Sciatica Treatments